aporb/whisperlite/docs/TESTING.md

 ## 4. Rust Tests

 Rust unit tests are located in `rust/tests/` and `rust/src/main.rs` (for `TranscriptBuffer` and `AppState` related logic).
-They are written using Rust's built-in testing framework.
+They are written using Rust's built-in testing framework. **Note: Rust tests are currently blocked due to a `javascriptcoregtk` dependency incompatibility.**

 ### 4.1.
 Running Rust Tests